Anomalous Enhancement of Yield Strength due to Static Friction

 The above analysis assumes ideal rigid bodies that do not deform under load.
 In contrast, real materials can be elastic and deform under load.
 This motivates us to investigate how the yield-force transition emerges in elastic systems, how their behavior asymptotically approaches the rigid-body limit, whether this limit truly coincides with the rigid-body case, and whether the magnitude of the yield force can be quantitatively predicted from material parameters.
 To address these questions, we analyze the system using an elastic model based on the discrete element method (DEM), both numerically and theoretically.

 \sectionprl{Numerical results} We investigate how the yield-force transition observed in the rigid-body model manifests in elastic systems.
-In this Letter, we employ a standard framework for frictional elastic bodies , based on DEM \cite{Cundall1979,Otsuki2011}.
-Specifically, we adopt a two-dimensional model with the linear elastic forces and dissipation.
+In this Letter, we employ a standard framework for frictional elastic bodies, based on DEM \cite{Cundall1979,Otsuki2011}.
+Specifically, we adopt a two-dimensional model with linear elastic forces and dissipation.
+In this linear model, the contact forces are proportional to the normal and tangential displacements at the contact point, and the torque arm is approximated by the undeformed cylinder radius $r$.
+In principle, elastic deformation may modify the effective torque arm as $R = r + r_1\delta_n$, where $\delta_n$ denotes the normal displacement at contact and $r_1$ is the coefficient of the correction associated with this normal displacement.
+The correction term $r_1\delta_n$ would introduce a contribution to the torque that is quadratic in the displacements.
+In the present analysis, this quadratic contribution is neglected by setting $r_1=0$.